This document gives a short description of the APIs that EnergyDataDK makes available to the user.

 Arguments:

-When all values have been added using add_values method, this method can be called to upload the generated csv file to the SFTP server, and create a import job with the energydata.dk API.
+add_values method, this method can be called to upload the generated CSV file to the SFTP server, and create a import job with the EnergyDataDK API.
 Once called, state of the job will transition from open to uploading, uploaded and finally to stored once the job is created.
+Arguments:

 Arguments:

-• print_progress bool, optional – Whatever the upload progress should be continiously printed.
-Defaults to True.
+blockbool, optional – Whatever this method should block while validation is in progress.
+Defaults to True.print_progress bool, optional – Whatever the upload progress should be continuously printed.
+Defaults to True.ingestingest(block=True, print_progress=True)

-When in stored state, this method can be called to trigger validation of the data to be imported.
-This will happen by calling the corresponding validate endpoint on energydata.dk.
-State will transition from stored to validating and finally to ready.
+When in ready state, this method can be called to trigger ingestion of the data to be imported.
+This will happen by calling the corresponding ingest endpoint on EnergyDataDK.
+State will transition from ready to ingesting and finally to done.

 Arguments:

-• block bool, optional – Whatever this method should block while ingestion is in progress.
-Defaults to True.
+bool, optional – Whatever this method should block while ingestion is in progress.
+Defaults to True.print_progress

-• print_progress bool, optional – Whatever the upload progress should be continuously printed.
-Defaults to True.
+bool, optional – Whatever the upload progress should be continuously printed.
+Defaults to True.refresh_status refresh_status()

 Returns: